-- 15.12.6 The Match Racing Committee shall: - (a) promote, co-ordinate and supervise match race sailing throughout the world; - (b) be responsible for planning, promoting and approving the arrangement for the World Championships of Match Race Sailing and the ISAF Nations Cup; - (c) administer, promote and control the World Match Race Ranking System; - (d) monitor and develop all technical aspects of match race sailing organization in conjunction with relevant ISAF Committees.
+- 15.12.6 The Match Racing Committee shall: - (a) promote, and co-ordinate match racing throughout the world; - (b) be responsible for planning, promoting and approving the arrangement for the World Championships of Match and the ISAF Nations Cup; and, in liaison with the World Match Racing Tour Advisory Committee, the World Match Racing Tour. - (c) With the recommendation of the Match Race Rankings Sub-committee administer, promote and control the World Match Race Ranking System; - (d) monitor and develop all technical aspects of match racing organization in conjunction with relevant ISAF Committees. - (e) Liaise with the Events Committee regarding Olympic Match Racing - (f) Through its Match Racing Rankings Sub-committee and the Secretary General maintain a close liaison with sailors, organizers, classes and Member National Authorities concerning World Match Race Rankings and Qualification issues.